freshvictory/tlox/README.md

 # TLOX

-A TypeScript / Deno implementation of the Lox interpreter from craftinginterpreters.com.
+A TypeScript implementation of the Lox interpreter from craftinginterpreters.com.

+Contains a Deno console app and Elm web app.